996icu/996.ICU/README.md

 * We are willing to hear all positive and constructive proposals and advocate mature and responsible speech.

+* We strive for humane work hours and conditions for all fields of work, not just in tech and tech-related fields.
+This is not a place to compare which jobs have it the worst.
+Instead, talk with us to see how you can adapt the ideas behind this movement for your field of work.

 Expanding influence
 ---